ScottishFold007/sentiment-analysis-ccf-bdci/README.md

 ## Model description

-The BLSTM model with attention is inspired by [Huang et al.](https://arxiv.org/abs/1804.06536) (shown below) but different from it.
+The BLSTM model with attention is inspired by [Huang et al.](https://arxiv.org/abs/1804.06536) (2018) but different from it.

 ![Model architecture of Huang et al.](./modelHuangEtAl.PNG)